AGBG-ASG/AGBG-ASG/README.md

-# About AGBG ASG
+# About Github AGBG ASG

-This is the official GitHub organization account of Accenture Google Cloud Business Group in Germany, Austria, Switzerland.
+This is the official GitHub organization of the Accenture Google Cloud Business Group in Austria,Switzerland and Germany.